Mitchellzhou1/CyberPortfolio/README.md

 Below you can find some of the challenges that I have done (I'm a web-challs guy 🤭).
 <br>&#8203;

 Unfortunately, I can't share write-ups for all the awesome CTFs I've tackled because of a **no-sharing policy**.
-Here are some I can share:
+But here are some I can share:
 - [Hack The Box](CTFs/HackTheBox)
 - [TryHackMe](CTFs/TryHackMe)
 - [CTFtime](CTFs/CTFtime)